realm/realm-js/integration-tests/README.md

 There should be no reason that it couldn't or shouldn't do that, except time spent setting it up (and maintaining it).

-### No symbolic links in `./tests` nor `./environments/react-native`

-Because React Native's packager (Metro) [does not support symbolic links](https://github.com/facebook/metro/issues/1), we need to install Realm JS and the shared test suite from archives.
-Fortunately this provides a more realistic test, with the downside of making it more difficult to iterate: You need to re-install the environments after each change to the integration test-suite.

 ### Don't call `require` with an expression in `./tests` nor `./environments/react-native`

 Because React Native bundles its JavaScript source files into a single bundle, using the Metro bundler, we need to be explicit in the files we include in the test-suite.
 I.e. we cannot call the require function with a expression which value will only be known at runtime, such as iterating over a list of files, would be.
 Therefore `tests/src/index.js` must require all individual files in which our tests are defined: We cannot simply ask for all */**.tests.js files to be included.